June 2022 Review

 GCN is committed to preventing gun violence and we work to pursue that objective through changes to the legal system, public services and attitudes to guns.
 We collect and analyse data to provide all stakeholders with the evidence needed to initiate change.

-We are aware of at least five reports in June 2021 concerning seven gun deaths:
+We are aware of one report in June 2022 concerning two gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

 We are aware of three reports in June 2022 that we believe to relate to the above:

 - A woman suffered chest injuries when an air gun discharged as her friend was moving it off a table at his home in Bedlington, Northumberland.
 The male owner did not realise the woman had been shot until she told him and he saw blood running down her front.
 The incident was reported and armed police officers and paramedics responded.
 A police spokesperson later said, “An investigation was carried out into the incident, but officers are satisfied it was an accident between two parties who are known to each other, and that no criminal offences were committed.”
 The victim, who was not seriously hurt, is recovering at home after being treated in hospital.